 Infrastructure

-Shock as Sierra Leone walks out on $300m airport deal with China
+Sierra Leone Cancels $300m Airport Deal with China

-The project has been facing criticism from citizens and foreigners who view it as a waste of money.
+The project has been facing criticism from citizens who view it as a waste of money.

-Sierra Leone has cancelled plans to build a $318 million China-funded airport outside the capital Freetown in an incident that has sent shock waves throughout Beijing’s largest financial institutions.
+Sierra Leone has cancelled plans for a $318 million China-funded airport near Freetown, causing shock waves in Beijing’s largest financial institutions.

-The Mamamah International Airport, whose construction began in March this year, was being undertaken by state-backed China Railway Seventh Group, with funding from China Exim Bank.
+The Mamamah International Airport, whose construction began in March, was being undertaken by China Railway Seventh Group, with funding from China Exim Bank.

 However, the Mamamah International Airport project has been facing a barrage of criticism from citizens and international lenders who view it as a waste of taxpayer money.

-The World Bank and the IMF have argued that new airport is an unnecessary economic burden on the country that is struggling to pull through from effects of a decade-long civil war.
+The World Bank and the IMF have argued that the airport is an unnecessary burden on the country that is struggling to pull through from the effects of a decade-long civil war.

 China, however, argues that the project should not be seen as just a new airport but as a key pillar of sustainable economic development.

-“This is not only just about commissioning an airport project, it is also about launching a transformative economic and social development, including investment, tourism as well as a new economic zone and airport city,” China’s ambassador in Freetown Wu Peng said in an interview.
+“This is not only just about commissioning an airport project, but it is also about launching a transformative economic and social development, including investment, tourism as well as a new economic zone and airport city,” China’s ambassador in Freetown Wu Peng said.

 The Chinese government, Wu said, had agreed on a favourable repayment schedule to ease the burden on Sierra Leone.
 He said Beijing would provide a $30 million grant to mitigate the effect of the interest rate of the lifecycle of the Mamamah International Airport project.